lchski/lucascherkewski.com/_newsletters/2025-09-14-419-eight-years-bits-bobs.md

 ***

-Speaking of AI (lol), _Star Trek: Strange New Worlds_ had an excellent scene a while back that had me thinking about guardrails for the current crop of large language models.
-In it, Nurse Chapel asks the medical lab computer to compute  survivability scenarios for different surgeries, even ones using illegal drugs or ones prohibited by policy.

-Is this something guardrails should prevent, or at least deter?
-Model training and system prompts are sometimes shaped to prevent “bad” actions.
-But then you’re hundreds of years in the future, on some starship somewhere, and the morally just approach is to do just that bad action.

-(To be clear, I favour guardrails.
-I favour guardrails even on what these companies are doing generally!
-Ethics is hard in any case, extra so with new technologies, but pondering these intersections is good brain work.)

-***

 Any highlights in that unending stream of podcast episodes?
 I’m glad you asked:

 - [Episode 420 of _Ben Franklin’s World_](https://benfranklinsworld.com/episode-420-peter-kastor-creating-the-u-s-federal-government/), interviewing Peter Kastor about his project [_Creating a Federal Government, 1789–1827_](https://creatingafederalgovernment.wustl.edu/).
 If the title of that project alone isn’t enough to see why I was excited about it, get this: it’s a database, manually transcribed from numerous primary sources, of nearly every U.S. federal employee in the first almost four decades of the U.S. government’s existence.[^havetocountit] SO MUCH GREAT STUFF IN THIS EPISODE!